 Moshi Railway Station

-We came across an abandoned railway station in Moshi, built under the German colonial rule in around 1912.
+We came across an abandoned railway station in Moshi, built under German colonial rule in around 1912.

 Kikuletwa Hot Springs